 These work in a similar way to the short-acting inhalers, but each dose lasts at least 12 hours.
 Long-acting bronchodilators may be an option if symptoms remain troublesome despite taking a short-acting bronchodilator.

 - Beta-agonist inhalers.
-Examples are formoterol (brand names Atimos®, Foradil®, and Oxis®) and salmeterol (brand name Serevent® - a green-coloured inhaler).
+Examples are formoterol (brand names Atimos®, Foradil®, and Oxis®), salmeterol (brand name Serevent® - a green-coloured inhaler) and indacaterol (brand name Onbrez Breezhaler®).
 You can continue your short-acting bronchodilator inhalers with these medicines.

 - Antimuscarinic inhalers.
 The only long-acting antimuscarinic inhaler is called tiotropium (brand name Spiriva®).
 The inhaler device is green-coloured.
 If you start this medication, you should stop ipratropium (Atrovent®) if you were taking this beforehand.
 There is no need to stop any other inhalers.